Organic Handler and Processor

 Most organic products pass through the hands of at least one middleman handler.
 Only certified organic handlers that meet organic standards under the USDA National Organic Program may handle organic products.

 - Grinding whole corn into cornmeal

 - Fermenting milk to make yogurt

 - Labeling and relabeling

-Processors and handlers must develop an Organic System Plan (OSP) which describes the manufacturing or handling process, the products being made or handled, their sanitation and pest management programs, their packaging and labeling plans, and the type of documentation that will be maintained.
-(NOP §205.201)
+Processors and handlers must develop an Organic System Plan that describes their manufacturing or handling process, the products they make or handle, their sanitation and pest management programs, their packaging and labeling plans, and the type of documentation that they will maintain.

-Facilities must be able to prevent commingling of organic and nonorganic products and ingredients and to prevent contact of organically produced products or ingredients with prohibited substances.
-(NOP §205.272)
+Facilities must be able to prevent commingling of organic and nonorganic products and ingredients and be able to prevent contact of organically produced products or ingredients with prohibited substances.

 To learn more about MCIA’s certification process click the Client Resources/Forms and How to Certify buttons, to the right.